Battle of Basra (2003): 2003 Invasion of Iraq

-Basra targeted
+Targeting

 The US declared Basra as one of its first targets of the war.

 Spokespeople for the US military told the media that Basra's Shi'ite population would welcome the invading forces and rise up against Saddam Hussein.
 This claim played a role in the public relations campaign conducted by the US and UK governments to win public support for the war.

 Among Iraqi cities, Basra "would be one that would fall quickly and would yield immediate photogenic results," said US military historian Raymond Callahan.

 "Basra is a prime target.
 It would give a clear message to the regime—we have got your oil and commercial centre," said Colonel Christopher Langton of the International Institute of Strategic Studies.

 Approach

-US and UK forces entered Iraq from Kuwait on 19 March, approaching Basra on the road that had become notorious as the "Highway of Death" during the Gulf War.
+US and UK forces entered Iraq from Kuwait on 19 March (20 March UTC), approaching Basra on the road that had become notorious as the "Highway of Death" during the Gulf War.
 The invading army reportedly moved slowly down the highway, having created a traffic jam of military vehicles.

 The first fighting of the declared invasion took place on the oilfields and coastline near Basra.

 Some fires had already been started at the oil fields.
 Three fires were visible from across the border in Kuwait.
 US Defense Secretary Donald Rumsfeld blamed Hussein and said: "It is a crime for that regime to be destroying the riches of the Iraqi people."

 The immediate objective for the Coalition forces was to control Basra and the nearby Rumaila oil field.
 By the 22 March, US Marines had gained control of the oil field.

 Aircraft dropped leaflets on Basra urging Iraqi soldiers to surrender; some did.

-On the 23 March, two soldiers of the Royal Engineers, 33 Engineer Regiment (Private Luke Allsopp and Staff Sergeant Simon Cullingworth) were captured in an ambush by Fedayeen fighters on the outskirts of Basra; both were later murdered.
+On the 23 March, two soldiers of the Royal Engineers, 33 Engineer Regiment (Sapper Luke Allsopp and Staff Sergeant Simon Cullingworth) were captured in an ambush by Fedayeen fighters on the outskirts of Basra; both were later murdered.

-On the 24 March, Lance Corporal Barry Stephen from the 1st Battalion, Black Watch Regiment was killed when a rocket-propelled grenade exploded near his armoured vehicle in an action at Al Zubayr, near Basra.
+On the 24 March, Lance Corporal Barry Stephen from the 1st Battalion, Black Watch Regiment was killed when a rocket-propelled grenade exploded near his armoured vehicle in an action at Al-Zubayr, near Basra.

 On the 25 March, a Challenger 2 tank was hit by 'friendly fire' from another British tank outside Basra, killing two British soldiers (Corporal Stephen John Allbutt and Trooper Jeffrey Clarke).

 On the 27 March 12 Challenger 2 tanks of C squadron, Royal Scots Dragoon Guards, supporting 40 Commandos advance from al-Faw to Basra, engaged and destroyed 14 Iraqi T-55 tanks, members of 40 Commando also fought brief firefights with Fedayeen fighters and came under fire from Iranian border guards.